ahsan-fayyaz/Data-Science-World-Happiness/blog_post.md

 We will build each of these models to determine the best fitted model by checking its score for accuracy.

 ### Evaluation

-Evaluate your model.
-Do you feel confident about its performance?

 #### Linear Regression